 Flu vaccination, sometimes known as the flu jab, is available every year on the NHS to help protect adults and children at risk of flu and the complications it brings.
 For more information please read the content below or click on the leaflet available to download on the right hand side of this page.

-For more information on Screening & Immunisations click here.
+Here you can find more information on Screening & Immunisations

-Anyone can get the flu vaccine, although more vulnerable people can get the flu vaccine for free.
-Please see the video below to show how important it is to get vaccinated:
+Anyone can get the flu vaccine, more vulnerable people can get the flu vaccine for free.
+Please view the video below to show how important it is to get vaccinated:

 People who get the flu vaccine for free include:

 - anyone over 65

 - anyone with certain long-term medical conditions

 - anyone who lives in a long-stay residential care home or other long-stay care facility, i.e. nursing home